bepetersn/interview_q/README.md

   - Install dependencies with `npm install`.
   - Start the development server with `npm run dev`.

+## Monitoring with Sentry

+To enable Sentry monitoring, create Sentry projects for both the backend and the frontend and set the following environment variables:

+- `BACKEND_SENTRY_DSN` for the Django backend
+- `VITE_FRONTEND_SENTRY_DSN` for the React frontend

+With these variables set, both applications will send errors and performance data to Sentry.

 ## Documentation

 - Backend architecture: [`docs/backend_design.md`](docs/backend_design.md)